Oops19/TS4-UnlistedPhoneNumbers/_TS4/mod_documentation/scumbumbo_upn/README.md

 # TS4 Unlisted Phone Numbers
-Clone of one abandoned mod created by scumbumbo.
+Clone of the abandoned mod by scumbumbo.

-The .package file has been copied with these changes:
+The .package file is copied 1:1 so one might use the original one.
-1. An additional filter has been added.
-2. Some translations have been added.

-The script files have been fixed for the current TS4 version.
+The .ts4script has been fixed for the current TS4 version.
-Redundant code has been removed and S4CL is used instead for injections.

-The interaction can be found in `Friendly > Exchange Numbers`.
-It's not in Small Talk or any other sub category so you can't miss it.
-In future it might be moved into 'Small Talk'.

-## Testing
-I tested this mod technically.
-It might still fail to work as expected while it writes a log file now.

-## Overrides
-'Drama Nodes' which contain one of these strings will not be affected:
-* Intro
-* MusicProductionStation
-* clubGatheringDramaNode_Default
-* Quirk_PublicNumber

-They are hard-coded right now while it would make a lot of sense to add them to a config file.
-Not sure if one would like to add there also
-* ActorCareer
-* HighSchool
-* Reputation
+Sources are included, anyhow in mod_sources and not in the ts4script file.

 # Addendum